-Under the President's FY2001 budget proposal, funding for conservation would increase while support for pollution prevention and environmental technology would decline.
-The Administration has requested a 5% increase of \$6.3 million for conservation from \$117.7 million in FY2000 to \$124.0 million in FY2001.
+Under the President's FY2001 budget, funding for conservation would increase while support for pollution prevention and environmental technology would decline.
+The Administration requested a 5% increase of \$6.3 million for conservation from \$117.7 million in FY2000 to \$124.0 million in FY2001.
 The requested increase would be used to provide greater support for protecting threatened or endangered species and completing Integrated Natural Resource Management Plans for all installations by the Sikes Act deadline of November 2001.
 Funding for pollution prevention would decline by \$13.7 million, or 5%, from \$261.4 million in FY2000 to \$247.7 million in FY2001.
 The completion of several one-time projects accounts for most of the requested decrease.
 The budget for environmental technology would fall by \$101.7 million, or 35%, from \$288.4 million in FY2000 to \$186.7 million in FY2001.
 According to DOD, the requested decrease is justified by the completion of projects managed by the Air Force and the Defense Advanced Research Projects Agency and DOD's discontinuance of projects which received earmarked funding in FY2000 under the Research, Development, Test, and Evaluation Accounts.
+As in past years, DOD will develop its FY2001 budget for environmental technology, natural resource conservation, and pollution prevention from funds appropriated under the Operation and Maintenance Accounts in the Department of Defense Appropriations Act for FY2001 (P.L.
+106-259, H.R.
+4576).